goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 experience.

-- Plugins should offer the ability to connect to a user-defined backend server rather than the official server.
+- Plugins should offer the ability to connect to a user-defined backend server rather than the maintainer-run server.
 This allows users more control over where their data goes, and allows plugins to survive should a developer lose interest or stop working on a project.
 - Backend servers should be available under an Open Source license, with the code available for inspection by interested users.
 Servers should also be